ailabspace/turtlebot2-noetic/teleop.md

 - Run each command in a new terminal

-  - Bringup (in case of ROS multimachines environment, run on the PC where the Kobuki is attached, i.e. the Turtlebot2)
+  - Bringup (in case of ROS MM environment, run on the PC where the Kobuki is attached, i.e. the Turtlebot2)
   ``` bash
   roslaunch turtlebot_bringup minimal.launch
   ```

-  - Teleop (in case of ROS multimachines environment, run on the PC where the keyboard is attached, e.g. the remote PC)
+  - Teleop (in case of ROS MM environment, run on the PC where the keyboard is attached, e.g. the remote PC)
   ``` bash
   roslaunch turtlebot_teleop keyboard_teleop.launch
   ```

-  - SLAM (in case of ROS multimachines environment, run on the PC where the Astra camera is attached, i.e. the Turtlebot2; this launch file starts the Astra node)
+  - SLAM (in case of ROS MM environment, run on the PC where the Astra camera is attached, i.e. the Turtlebot2; this launch file starts the Astra node)
   ``` bash
   roslaunch turtlebot_navigation gmapping_demo.launch
   ```

-  - Visualization (in case of ROS multimachines environment, this can be run on a more powerful remote PC where you have a display)
+  - Visualization (in case of ROS MM environment, this can be run on any PC, usually on remote PC where you have a display and is a more powerful machine)
     - Use teleop to move the robot to see the SLAM in action
   ``` bash
   roslaunch turtlebot_rviz_launchers view_navigation.launch